aewhitfield90/final-CS100-2022/README.md

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.

+ Instructions for Running Text RPG
+ Run the Text RPG game
+ The Text RPG will prompt you to input a number for the Hero's choice Your choices will determine if the Hero defeats their enemy and stays alive Defeating the boss will complete the game
+ Losing all Health Points will lose the game